digitalocean/Kubernetes-Starter-Kit-Developers/14-starter-kit-resource-usage/README.md

-## Estimate resources for startup kit
+## Estimate Resources for Startup Kit
 As we already have the Grafana installed, we can review the dashboards (go to dashboards -> manage) to look at the cpu/memory utilized by each of the namespaces (velero, ambassador, prometheus/loki/grafana).

 Refer to these dashboards.